epadam/CNN-AV1-intra-encoder/source/performance.rst

 Training results of None and Split partition modes only
 ------------------------------------------------------------

-It can be seen that the accuracy can reach around 90% for both models when it is only trained with NONE and SPLIT partition modees.
+First, the None and Split classses are tested.
+The number of samples for both are

+Notice the output of the model is changed to only two classes, the loss function is also changed binary cross entropy.

 64